hello, Janika_

 Accept edits

 Claude edits files in your project without asking.
 It still asks before running commands.
-Best when you trust the direction and would rather review the diff after.
+Best when you trust the direction and would rather read the “diff” (the before-and-after view of each change) afterwards.
 Status line shows ▸▸ accept edits on.

 03